bmeenan/event-services/README.md

-# event-services
+# entech-event-services

 **Introcution**

-Event Services is a Java-based microservice that provides a RESTful API used to store and retrieve event-related data.
+Entech Event Services is a Java-based microservice that provides a RESTful API used to store and retrieve event-related data.
+It was developed by the original JnJ GradTech team in June'2018.

 **Technology Stack**
 - Java 8